gigapipehq/github-actions/actions/update-version-and-changelog/README.md

 # Report deployment

-A simple action that updates the applciation version and the CHANGELOG.md file during the pre-relase process.
+A simple action that updates the application version and the CHANGELOG.md file during the pre-release process.

 ## How to use it?

-In a workflow use this action in a `prepare-release` job that runnes on `pull_requests` event to the `staging` branch.
+In a workflow use this action in a `prepare-release` job that runs on `pull_requests` event to the `staging` branch.

 ### Pre-requisits

 - The repo's code needs to be checkout using [actions/checkout](https://github.com/actions/checkout)
-  - To be able to push the updates to the repo the chekout should be done using the `GIGAPIPEBOT_PAT`, look [here for an example](https://github.com/gigapipehq/github-actions/blob/main/workflows/staging-automation/javascript-projects.yml)
+  - To be able to push the updates to the repo the checkout needs to be done using the `GIGAPIPEBOT_PAT`, look [here for an example](https://github.com/gigapipehq/github-actions/blob/main/workflows/staging-automation/javascript-projects.yml)
 - The `mikepenz/release-changelog-builder-action` action needs to have been executed in a previous job so you have access to the generated changelog to use it as input of the action.

 ### Inputs